 6. Does Wingstop sell their sauces?

 Ans.
-As a matter, they do sell small cups of their legendary sauces.
+As a matter of, they do sell small cups of their legendary sauces.
 I’m a sucker for their mango habanero sauce and would buy some every time I’m at WS.

 About once a month, I like to put my chef hat on and bake chicken wings for my whole family, toss them in that delicious sauce and wash them down with soda.
 I hope they start selling their sauces by the bottle soon!